rumair24/EE650/README.md

-# Ubuntu 22.04 WSL2, ROS2 Humble, YASMIN, and Turtlebot3 Installation Guide
+# Ubuntu 22.04 WSL2, ROS2 Humble, YASMIN, and Turtlebot3 Installation Guide with FSM, BT, and Planning

-This guide provides step-by-step instructions to install and configure WSL2 on Windows 11, set up Ubuntu 22.04, and install ROS2 Humble along with YASMIN and Turtlebot3.
-Use this as a reference to quickly set up your development environment.
+This guide provides step-by-step instructions for installing and configuring WSL2 on Windows 11, setting up Ubuntu 22.04, and installing ROS2 Humble, YASMIM, and TurtleBot3 with FSM, BT, and Planning.
+Use it as a reference to quickly set up your development environment.

 ## Table of Contents